dtnsolutions/docker-magento/README.md

 You may also monitor Redis by running: `bin/redis redis-cli monitor`

 For more information about Redis usage with Magento, <a href="https://devdocs.magento.com/guides/v2.4/config-guide/redis/redis-session.html" target="_blank">see the DevDocs</a>.

+### PhpMyAdmin

+PhpMyAdmin is built into the `docker-compose.dev.yml` file.
+Simply open `http://localhost:8080` in a web browser.

 ### Xdebug & VS Code